 Byron Bay – This beachside town in the far northeastern part of New South Wales is another must-see in Australia.
 There are incredible beaches for avid surfers and camping sites for the outdoor lovers.
 It has the right combination of a laid back and active lifestyle in one destination.

-Travel to New South Wales Online Resources
+New South Wales Online Resources

 - 5 reasons to fall in love with New South Wales